 The Preamble isn’t legally binding.
 It doesn’t grant powers, define procedures, or create enforceable rights.
 Courts rarely rely on it when deciding cases.

-That’s true—but that’s because it isn’t a legal tool.
+That’s true — because it isn’t a legal tool.

-The Preamble is our national mission statement.
-It’s not there to regulate behavior, but to orient us toward purpose.
+The Preamble isn’t about enforcement; it’s about direction.
 It tells us what the rest of the Constitution is for.

 Argument: